Rediscovering Dreams, and why Community is important

 Do you have a dream you’ve quietly written off?

-What if it’s not gone at all—just waiting for you to pick it up again?
+What if it’s not gone at all and is just waiting for you to pick it up again?